Moneyfarm pension review – are they the best pension choice?

 All Moneyfarm users, whether via its general account, ISA or pension, are assigned a portfolio based on a level of risk.
 But before you are given your portfolio, Moneyfarm needs to get an idea of the type of investor you are.

-It uses a questionnaire (as shown below - click to enlarge the image) that assesses your risk aversion, income and financial situation as well as other psychological characteristics that influence your relationships with investments, such as your attitude to risk and reward and losses.
+It uses a questionnaire (as shown below) that assesses your risk aversion, income and financial situation as well as other psychological characteristics that influence your relationships with investments, such as your attitude to risk and reward and losses.

-Once completed, you will be assigned a profile ranging from conservative to a pioneering investor.
 You can retake the questionnaire if you are unhappy with the result.
-Your profile will then determine which one of six Moneyfarm portfolios your money goes into.
-You can build a portfolio for free using Moneyfarm's portfolio tool without committing to the service.
+At this stage, Moneyfarm used to present the breakdown of the corresponding portfolios on screen but you are now encouraged to continue to full registration.
+If you are interested in seeing the asset allocation of your recommended portfolio then you can simply check this on Moneyfarm's website, as it is easily accessible information.
+You can build a portfolio for free yourself using Moneyfarm's portfolio tool without committing to the service.
 Registering is free and there is no obligation to invest any money.

 There is plenty of debate over active and passive management, but Moneyfarm has made that choice for you as all its portfolios are made up of exchange-traded funds, covering a mix of asset classes, regions and sectors depending on your level of risk.
 If you invest up to £50,000 your portfolio will contain up to 7 funds, if you invest over £50,000 you’ll have up to 14 funds.

 After the questionnaire, you need to set up your contributions and retirement date.
-You will be able to see how each portfolio is set up (an example is shown below) and what your likely returns could be based on how much you are planning to save and your risk level.
+You will be able to see how each portfolio is set up (an example is shown below), what your likely returns could be based on, how much you are planning to save and your risk level.
 This will help you decide if you need to invest more or adjust how much risk you want to take.
 All these details can be changed at any point.